spdk/spdk/scripts/perf/nvmf/README.md

 - dsa_settings - bool.
 Only for TCP transport.
 Enable offloading CRC32C
   calculation to DSA.
 You need a CPU with the Intel(R) Data Streaming Accelerator (DSA) engine.
+- scheduler_core_limit - int, 0-100.
+Dynamic scheduler option to load limit on
+  the core to be considered full.

 ### Initiator system settings section